EdoLabWorks/Node-WebSocket-SPA/README.md

 using Entity Framework Code-First Approach and a NodeJS MongoDB.

-Without REST API to map our CRUD operations with HTTP methods, we will move our data from the front-end to our back-end endpoints using a simple header and payload JSON data packets.
+Without REST API to map our CRUD operations with HTTP methods, we will move our data back and forth between our front-end and back-end endpoints using a simple header and payload JSON data packets.

 Packet communication is prevalent in the lower phyical layer in any